 Registrations can be carried out either in person or through the post or be delivered by a person you trust.
 However, registrations via fax or e-mail are currently not permitted by law.

-For making a registration you require a residence registration form which makes it possible for the registration authorities to enter the registration data into the register.
+For making a registration in person or via post you require a residence registration form which makes it possible for the registration authorities to enter the registration data into the register.
 This form can be downloaded and it is available at registration authorities.
 Furthermore, it is available at some tobacconists.

 The columns of the form must be filled in completely and legibly.
 Please note the following characteristics: